 A strike indicator that tells you where your fly and weight are located in the water column and indicates when you are at optimum dead drift.
 In yellow, fluorescent red. ¾", ½", 4 per pack.
 1", 2 per pack.
-Made in USA.
+Imported.

 Average Customer Rating:

-6 of 9(67%)reviewers would recommend this product to a friend.
+7 of 10(70%)reviewers would recommend this product to a friend.

 Customer Reviews for Insta-Set Strike Indicators